 During operation, the main activities will be maintenances and making new connections.
 The new connections and or maintenance activities may cut across some access roads.
 Currently, all the roads within project area are earth surfaced (Table 5.4) with exception of Nebbi-Arua highway.
 But in future, these roads may be tarmacked.
 The excavations for the new connections of maintenance activities across some roads will interfere with their integrity.
-Unless proper mitigation measures are put in place, new connections and or maintenance activities across some roads will interfere with their integrity.
-Unless proper mitigation measures are put in place, new connections and or maintenance activities across be undertaken at such road crossing to avoid accidents and impairing traffic activities.
+Unless proper mitigation measures are put in place, new connections and or maintenance activities across and along the roads may interfere with traffic or cause accidents.
+It's therefore necessary that key precautions be undertaken at such road crossing to avoid accidents and impairing traffic activities.

-Impact Extent Magnitude Duration Probability of occurrence Overall Assessment Interference with traffic and diminished road safety Within limited area Very high Temporary Possible Substantial
+Impact Extent Magnitude Duration Probability of occurrence Overall Assessment Interference with Within Very high Temporary Possible Substantial traffic and diminished limited road safety area